appcircleio/appcircle-docusaurus/docs/store-submit/apple-app-store.md

 ### Adding an App Store Connect API Key (Recommended Method)

 To send apps from Appcircle, you need to provide an App Store Connect API key.
-To add a key, go to [My Organization](../account/my-organization.md) and press the "Add New" button (or the "Manage" button first if you have saved keys) next to the "App Store Connect API Keys" item under the Connections section.
+To add a key, go to [My Organization](../account/my-organization.md) Integrations tab and press the "Add New" button (or the "Manage" button first if you have saved keys) next to the "App Store Connect API Keys" item under the Connections section.
 The add key screen will be displayed.

 [Create an API key in App Store Connect](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) and upload it here for API authentication.
 Please keep this file as it is the only copy and it will be required during every store submission for security purposes.